raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ## The Astro Pi computers

 The Astro Pis aboard the ISS are two modified Raspberry Pi 4 8GB computers, kitted out with a Sense HAT add-on board and camera, and packed into a custom aluminium flight case.
 The Sense HAT (V2) includes sensors such as temperature, humidity, gyroscope, magnetometer, accelerometer, and light/colour sensors, allowing you to measure things like the local magnetic field and acceleration.
-The computers are equipped with a powerful [Raspberry Pi High Quality Camera](https://www.raspberrypi.com/documentation/accessories/camera.html#hardware-specification) with a 5mm lens that can take amazing pictures of the Earth.
-Plus, these computers can do real-time machine learning thanks to the attached Coral machine learning accelerators.
+The computers are equipped with a powerful Raspberry Pi High Quality Camera with a 5mm lens that can take amazing pictures of the Earth.
 You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)